benits/boilerplate-webpack-5/README.md

 yarn start
 ```

-You can view the development server at `localhost:8080`.
+You can view the development server at `localhost:3000`.

+You can view the bundle Analyzer server at `http://127.0.0.1:8888`.

 ### Production build